-Automatic extensions of two days will be allowed for these Reactions.
+Automatic extensions of three days will be allowed for these Videos.

-9.6 Final Project [25%]
+9.5 Final Project [30%]

-Your final project is a Research Proposal (Due Apr 5th by 23:49 EST).
+Your final project is a Research Proposal (Due Nov 29th by 23:59 EST).
 The standard form of this (read on for alternatives) is a written document that is < 2500 words (~10 pages, double-spaced, excluding references).
 Choose a topic of interest in human learning and memory.
 This can be one of the topics covered in class, or a topic of your own choosing.
 The Proposal should cover the prior literature on the topic, and a proposed new experiment.
-It should be clear from your coverage of the prior literature why an experiment like yours is needed, and how the existing research motivated your experimental question.
+It should be clear from your coverage of the prior literature why an experiment like yours is needed, impactful or interesting, and how the existing research motivated your experimental question.
 Your detailing of your proposed experiment should be clear enough that one could design and run the experiment you proposed and understand the predictions.
-Optionally, you can submit a rough, high level description of your plan for comments by Mar 5th by 23:59 EST. This should be no longer than 250 words, but should include the subject area, a few papers that inspired your direction, and a short description of the methods and predictions.
+Optionally, you can submit a rough, high level description of your plan for comments by Nov 3rd by 23:59 EST. This should be no longer than 250 words, but should include the subject area, a few papers that inspired your direction, and a short description of the methods and predictions.
 It's okay if your plan changes completely between this date and the final due date.